 As always, the songs reflected things, people and issues that matter to Duncan, from nostalgic thoughts of old cars to ballads of mid-life crises, homesickness and growing-up kids, to the stunningly simple last track, featuring just Duncan and his guitar in a tribute to his boyhood hero, speed king Donald Campbell.
 The songs are never sad – when he gets close to this, he has a knack of pulling back from the abyss with a humorous or witty observation.

-2012 saw the launch of the third album ‘Colourblind’ which was recorded by Duncan and Cy in Glasgow’s CoD Studios and licensed to Edinburgh’s Circular Records.
+2012 saw the launch of the third album ‘Colourblind’ which was recorded by Duncan and Cy in Glasgow’s Castle of Doom Studios and licensed to Edinburgh’s Circular Records.
 This was the biggest-budget album to date, and attracted far more press and airplay than before, and gigs began to grow in frequency and size and the live set became more confident and engaging, with the brilliant former New Celeste lead guitarist Jim Yule adding an exciting new dynamic.
-The band topped the bill at many of the most prestigious folk clubs in Scotland, with a highlight being a headliner at the legendary Barrowlands in Glasgow as part of the East End Festival.
+The band topped the bill at many of the most prestigious folk venues in Scotland, with a highlight being a headliner in 2014 at the legendary Barrowlands in Glasgow as part of the East End Festival.

 Fast-forward to 2018, and Duncan was made an offer by the legendary Ian Green, head of Scotland’s biggest folk record label Greentrax Recordings, to record a new CD.
 It was an ambition fulfilled for Duncan, who had long dreamed of joining the label’s illustrious roster of artists, which included Shooglenifty, The MacCalmans, Barbara Dickson, Fiddler’s Bid and Paul McKenna, among many others.
 Ian offered a much larger budget than Duncan and Cy had ever had before, so they brought together the studio ‘Tron Band’ of Chris Stout, Catriona McKay, Sandy Brechin, Jim Yule, Stevie Lawrence, Finlay Macdonald, Fraser Speirs and Ray Laidlaw with guest vocals from iconic singer-songwriter Rab Noakes and the amazing Gaelic songstress Kathleen Macinnes.
 The new album was recorded, mixed and mastered at the famous Lanarkshire-based Chem 19 Studios by the incredible award-winning producer and sound engineer Paul Savage, and the result is by far the best album yet.